This is a test

 Besides the mouthwatering foods prepared by Chef Mahoney, guests will be treated to live music by guitarist John Vaughn and flutist Katy McClane and a complimentary glass of champagne.

-Chef Jay R. Mahoney is Adaland’s guest chef for the annual New Year’s Eve Dinner
+Chef Jay R. Mahoney is Adaland’s guest chef for the 2016 New Year’s Eve Dinner

 Chef Mahoney will begin the buffet with a salad composed of mixed greens, shaved fennel, pomegranate vinaigrette, and walnuts.
 He’ll serve Focaccia along with the salad course.